mod_usertrack generates same cookie value on different lighttpd instances

 As you can see from the logs: Two different clients get the same cookievalue from two different servers.

-#5 Updated by olemartin almost 5 years ago
+#5 Updated by olemartin about 5 years ago

 It makes sense that rand default calls srand(time(0)) because that is exactly what happens in this case.